techLiberty/galaxy-11ty-libdoc/content/configuration/favicon.md

 }
 ```

-The favicon URL is set into the key `faviconUrl` of the LibDoc configuration JSON file.
-Favicon URL parameter can be overridden on each page’s front matter with the same key `faviconUrl`.
+Favicon URL is applied following these ordered priorities:

+1. By default favicon URL’s value is `libdocConfig.faviconUrl` if nothing is set into the front matter.
+1. If `faviconUrl` is set into the front matter, page’s favicon URL gets this value.